 Then, as if Jareth suddenly remembered something, he stopped and turned back to Hoggle with a smirk on his face.
 "Oh- and Hoggle?
 You can tell me all about how Sarah is faring while you prepare the elfshot."

 It was only when Jareth deigned to actually use his name that Hoggle knew he'd better not be anything other than truthful or forthcoming.
 If there was one thing Hoggle hated, it was being caught in the middle- especially when it came to his only friend and his king.
 There was nothing for it though.
 He sketched an awkward bow in Jareth's direction.

 However, Jareth didn't see him.
 He had already turned around to march back to the stables.
 It was a beautiful evening, he had beautiful horses, he'd hear all about a beautiful girl, and it would be a wild ride.
 Jareth laughed with joy.
 To Hoggle he sounded like a madman.

-Notes: This title for this story is an English translation of a medieval Spanish book that has illuminated illustrations of various games, called the Libro de los Juegos.
+Note: The title for this story is the English translation of a medieval Spanish book that had illuminated illustrations of various games, called the Libro de los Juegos.